mandira-sawkar/PCA_LDA/README.md

 LDA(Linear Discriminant Analysis) model to predict which of the products has been shipped and which of the products has been canceled.

 ● Data Loading and Exploration.
-(10 points)
 1. Clean and prepare the data.
 2. Plot relevant graphs to understand the data.

 ● PCA FOR VISUALIZATION
 1. Take the help of PCA to reduce the data to 2 dimensions.
 2. Take the first and second principal components and plot a scatter plot with the labels.
 3. Write the intuitions about the scatter plot.

 ● PCA FOR DIMENSION REDUCTION
 1. Fit the PCA model on the data and plot a graph between n_components and cumulative explained variance.
 2. In how many components we are getting approximately 90% of explained Variance.

 ● LDA
 1. Split the dataset into train and test parts.
 2. Train a Linear Discriminant Analysis(LDA) model on the train data.
 Do